 Why SVHC?
 Because we are recognized as a preeminent, rural integrated health care system that provides exceptional, convenient, safe, and affordable care for our community.

-Most recently, Southwestern Vermont Health Care (SVHC) was named by Vermont Business Magazine as one of 2021's Best Places to Work for the seventh year in a row!
+Most recently, Southwestern Vermont Health Care (SVHC) was named by Vermont Business Magazine as one of 2022's Best Places to Work for the eighth year in a row!
 SVHC prides itself on taking care of its employees.
 We are committed to a safe, empathetic environment that fosters quality care, team-work, and stewardship.

 We have a national reputation for nursing excellence and leadership.
 Our nurses are empowered to learn, innovate, achieve quality outcomes, and exceed patient expectations.